Market

 during the year under review.
 There are no outstanding deposits

-remaining unpaid / unclaimed as on March 31, 2024.
+remaining unpaid / unclaimed as on March 31, 2025.

 DIRECTORS

-2024 for a period of five years.
+2024, for a further period of five years.
+In the opinion of the

 Their brief profiles as required under SEBI (Listing Obligations

-and Disclosure Requirements) Regulations 2015 are part of the
+and Disclosure Requirements) Regulations, 2015 are part of the

 Notice convening the Annual General Meeting.